 - your rights and advocacy.

-An individual service plan is a working plan put together by you and your case manager.
+An individual service plan or recovery plan is a working plan put together by you and your case manager.
 It is a written summary of your goals and strategies.
 The plan may vary in length, depending on the types of needs you have and the time it is going to take for these needs to be met.

 Carrying out the service plan